HAZLET TOWNSHIP BOARD OF EDUCATION

 Section 2 - Reinstatement of veterans shall be upon application therefore made within ninety (90) days after the employee is honorably discharged from service.
 This clause shall be subject to all pertinent and applicable provisions of the Selective Service Training Act, as amended.

 Section 3 - The Board agrees to allow necessary time for any employee obligated to serve in the Reserves to perform his or her duties when called without impairment of his or her seniority rights.
 The Board agrees to pay the difference between the fee allowed such Reserves and eight (8) hours straight time pay for scheduled working time lost.

 Section 1 - No employee shall be requested to make any agreement, or be requested to enter into any understanding, inconsistent or conflicting with the terms of this Agreement.

 Section 2 - Employees shall be granted two (2) fifteen (15) minute coffee breaks per eight (8) hour shift without loss of pay.
-The scheduling of breaks shall be at the discretion of the employees’ immediate supervisor.
+The scheduling of breaks and the combination of breaks with lunch shall only be at the discretion of the employees’ immediate supervisor.

 Section 3 - The Board shall provide reasonable bulletin board space for the posting of Union notices to its members.
 Every posted notice shall bear the name of the person or organization responsible for it and a removal date.

 Section 4 - When an employee is required to work continuously (exclusive of the lunch period) for twelve (12) hours, he or she will be granted an additional (15) minute break.
 For each four (4) hours worked in excess of the first twelve (12), the employee shall be granted an additional fifteen (15) minute break.
 No employee shall be required to work longer than sixteen (16) consecutive hours, exclusive of lunch and break periods, for safety reasons.